TIEmerald/KNVAppleKnowledgeBase/Threading/ThreadManagement/README.md

 Threads could run with or without runloop activated.
 >OS X and iOS provide built-in support for implementing run loops in every thread.
 The app frameworks start the run loop of your application’s main thread automatically.
 If you create any secondary threads, you must configure the run loop and start it manually

+---
 ## Terminating a Thread
 The recommended way to exit a thread is to let it exit its entry point routine normally.
+Eventhrough there are methods to force terminal threads.

 Here is any example of how to check for an exit condition during a long job.
 ```objective-c